yazdinip/CreditRisk/README.md

    ```
 4. **Inspect outputs** in `models/` (serialized pipeline) and `reports/metrics.json`.
    Point `MLFLOW_TRACKING_URI` or edit `configs/baseline.yaml` if you prefer a remote server.

+## Baseline Recipe

+- Mirrors the original Colab workflow housed in `notebooks/01_home_credit_default_risk_eda.py`: drop columns with >40% missing data, remove a few high-cardinality categoricals, one-hot encode the rest, and add the per-row `missing_count` feature.
+- Uses the manual feature shortlist from that notebook (`features.selected_columns` in `configs/baseline.yaml`) so training/inference always operate on the same 90+ engineered columns.
+- Balances the classes exactly like the notebook: SMOTE with `sampling_strategy=0.2` followed by downsampling the majority class before fitting the XGBoost model (see `TrainingConfig` in `configs/baseline.yaml`).

 ## Tooling Highlights